marjanpoimijat/berry-picker-tracker-docs/docs/translations.md

 ### Appending the Language Type

-To add support for a new language, the Languag type must also be appended.
+To add support for a new language, the Language type must also be appended.

 ```diff
 export enum Language {